mrlacey/Rapid-XAML-Toolkit/docs/profiles.md

 ### Special mappings

-In addition to the mappings for properties, there are also two special mappings that must be configured.
+In addition to the mappings for properties, there are also three special mappings that must be configured.

 - Fallback
 - Sub-Property
+- Enum Members

 #### Fallback mapping